richard-scryber/scryber.core/docs/overview/gui_controller_full.rst

 .. image:: ../images/programcs.png

-The parser will read the document from the pdfx XML content, and then create a new PDF document in the tempDirectory for the output.
+The parser will read the document from the XHTML content, and then create a new PDF document in the tempDirectory for the output.

 Testing your code